sharakusatoh/systemprompt/README.md

 Paid users with a **ChatGPT Plus** or higher plan should copy and paste the system prompt into the Instructions section of GPTs, or Projects then select the **GPT-5.1 Thinking** or **GPT-4o** for use.
 Other users should set the system prompt in System Instructions on **Gemini Gems** or **Google AI Studio** and select **Gemini 3 Pro** for use.

-# Sharaku Satoh's Custom GPTs
+# Sharaku Satoh's Custom GPTs and Gems

 You can find my custom GPTs directly at ChatGPT: